coderwall/coderwall-legacy/docs/perfect-pull-request.md

 steps to take below.

-Note, it will be easier to do this if your editor of choice is configured for use with git, see <https://help.github.com/articles/associating-text-editors-with-git/>.
+Note, it will be easier to do this if your editor of choice is configured for use with git, see [associating text editors with git](https://help.github.com/articles/associating-text-editors-with-git)

 1.  begin a git rebase on the branch commit history.  **git rebase -i HEAD~n** where **n** is the number of commits back you need to squash.
-For example, let's say you have 6 commits in your branch, do **git rebase -i HEAD~6**.
+For example, let's say you have 6 commits in your branch, do `git rebase -i HEAD~6`

 2. The editor configured for use with git will appear, listing the commits selected, and the word **pick** on the left of each commit.
 The commit at the top will be the oldest, running down to the latest.
 Check that the commits shown are the ones you want to squash.
-If not, quit now and start again, changing **HEAD~n** to correct it.
+If not, quit now and start again, changing `HEAD~n` to the correct pointer.

 3. Leave the **pick** on the first row alone.